somohan/company-service/api/README.md

 docker-compose run --rm api rake db:migrate
 ```

-...or you can go ahead and do it the hard way:
+...or you can go ahead and do it the hard way.
+This assumes that you are running a Debian-
+or Ubuntu based system with apt.

 ### Install dependencies
 ```
-bundle install
+sudo apt-get install -y ruby-pg libpq-dev bundle install
 ```